DAT210/Statistics/README.md

 ```shell
 python app.py
 ```
-This will run the server and you will be able to use the services as intended.
+This will run the server as a localhost at the default port number, 5000 ("localhost:5000").

 ### Deploying / Publishing ##TODO
 Give instructions on how to build and release a new version